MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 ### Tools

-Azure Machine Learning is the recommended solution for the model training and fine-tuning platform because it provides orchestration functionality with support for batch compute.
+We recommend Azure Machine Learning for the model training and fine-tuning platform because it provides orchestration functionality with support for batch compute.
 There are two compute options to evaluate:

 - [Serverless compute](/azure/machine-learning/how-to-use-serverless-compute) is ideal for short, infrequent runs that can tolerate noisy neighbor effects.
 You can choose either standard pricing or spot pricing.
 Spot pricing is only recommended for highly interruptible training.
-Don't use serverless for full-time operations.
+Don't use serverless compute for full-time operations.
 The costs can escalate quickly.
-- [Compute clusters](/azure/machine-learning/how-to-create-attach-compute-cluster#what-is-a-compute-cluster) enable significant control over available hardware and are tuned for parallel or distributed training.
+- [Compute clusters](/azure/machine-learning/how-to-create-attach-compute-cluster#what-is-a-compute-cluster) give you significant control over available hardware and are tuned for parallel or distributed training.

 > [!NOTE]
 > For foundation models, your choice of model hosting platform might limit your fine-tuning options.
 For example, using Azure OpenAI Service for model hosting limits your fine-tuning options to the built-in Azure OpenAI fine-tuning functionality.